AdamElSoudi/Coding-Portfolio/University-Work/Databases/Databases_2/NoSQL_Labs/Lab2/README.md

 ## Prerequisites
 - MongoDB installed and running
 - MongoDB shell (or a GUI like Compass)
-- Basic understanding of NoSQL concepts

 ## Notes
 - Collections include \`citys\`, \`customers\`, \`orders\`, and \`s26\`.